 Your Excellency, which of India’s achievements during the last year would you highlight?

-– Success of parliamentary form of government, rule of law and people’s faith in democratic process and institutions are the biggest achievements of independent India.
+– The success of the parliamentary form of government, rule of law and people’s faith in the democratic process and institutions are the biggest achievements of independent India.
 India of 2017 is vastly different from India of 1947.
-The opening up of economy in 1991 and series of subsequent reforms since then have ameliorated the effects of colonization and not only lifted million out of poverty but expanded the market for goods and services, delivered financial prosperity and higher purchasing power to millions of middle class citizens.
-India is home to 1.30 billion people – 18% of the world’s population and world’s largest youth population.
+The opening up of the economy in 1991 and series of subsequent reforms since then have ameliorated the effects of colonization and not only lifted millions out of poverty but expanded the market for goods and services, delivered financial prosperity and higher purchasing power to millions of middle-class citizens.
+India is home to 1.30 billion people – 18% of the world’s population and the world’s largest youth population.
 India’s economic success in recent years has helped to ensure that South Asia is the fastest-growing region in the world.
 Some of the achievements during 2017 are:

 • The Goods and Services Tax (GST), India’s biggest tax reform in 70 years of independence, came into force at midnight on 1st July 2017, amid a historic midnight session of Parliament.
 GST is a single tax on the supply of goods and services, right from the manufacturer to the consumer which aims to remove tax barriers between Indian states and create a single market.

 • India jumped 30 spots to secure a place among the top-100 countries on World Bank’s Ease of Doing Business ranking 2018, driven by reforms in access to credit, power supplies and protection of minority investors.
-With this year’s performance, India became the first ever country to record highest jump in World Bank’s ease of doing business ranking.
+With this year’s performance, India became the first-ever country to record the highest jump in the World Bank’s ease of doing business ranking.
 India is among the top 10 ‘Improvers’ globally, having done better in 8 out of 10 business parameters.

 • India remains the most competitive country in South Asia, appearing at No. 40 in the Global Competitiveness Report 2017-18 among 137 countries by the World Economic Forum (WEF).
 India has moved up 12 places from 52nd to 40th position in the Travel and Tourism Competitive Index (TTCI) of the World Economic Forum, released on 5th April 2017.